mrisen/inet-showcases/_docs/general/ethernet/index.md

 LargeNet.**.cli.sendInterval = exponential(0.04s)
 </pre></p>

-As a result, the generated traffic is more than 10 times bigger than it was with the previous configuration.
+As a result, the generated traffic is more than 10 times higher than it was with the previous configuration.
 The number of packets dropped by the `DropTailQueue` of switches increased dramatically.
-Not surprisingly the highest drop rate occurs at the connection between the switches `switchBB[]`, `switchB`, `switchC` and `switchD`, because the majority of the packets travel on this route.
+It is not surprising that the highest drop rates occur at the connections between the switches `switchBB[]`, `switchB`, `switchC` and `switchD`, because the majority of the packets follow this route.

 The number of collisions conspicuously increased.
 This phenomena occurs, because although the number of hosts on the LANs is the same as it was with the `LargeNet_notOverloaded` configuration, the data rate of the hosts is much higher.